allisonmachado/blog.allison.bsb.br/posts/pubsub-faq.md

 # Introduction :bulb:

 I tried, as much as possible, to put the questions in an order that require no previous knowledge of the Pub/Sub service.
-I hope it helps :wink: .
+I hope it helps me and you :wink: .

 # Disclaimer :exclamation: